warestack/platform/backend/node-js-express/node-js-express-mongoose/README.md

-# Hello World - Node Express with Javascript Seed
+# Node Express - Mongoose with Javascript Seed

-This seed is a basic starter for building an Express.js API with **JavaScript** that simply responds with "Hello, World!".
+This seed helps you kickstart your Node.js projects using Express.js and **Javascript** with integrated MongoDB support through Mongoose.
+Additionally, it includes a `healthz` endpoint, essential for automated deployments on Warestack.

 ## Getting Started

-- Navigate to the `node-express-starter-js` directory.
+- Navigate to the `node-js-express-mongoose` directory.
 - Configure environment variables as described in the [local development](#local-development) section.
+- Ensure you have a MongoDB instance running or use your connection string in the `.env` for an external database.
 - Run `yarn install` to install the necessary dependencies.
 - Use `yarn start` to start the server.
-- Access the API at [localhost:3000](http://localhost:3000).
-You should receive a "Hello, World!" message.
-- The `healthz` endpoint at [localhost:3000/healthz](http://localhost:3000/healthz) provides a health check response which is crucial for Warestack's deployment automation.
+- Your API is now connected to a MongoDB instance, and you can begin creating models, routes, etc.

 ## Dependencies

 This seed uses:

 - [Express.js](https://expressjs.com/): A fast, minimalist web framework for Node.js.
+- [Mongoose](https://mongoosejs.com/): Elegant MongoDB object modeling for Node.js.

 ## Local Development